The LLM is an advanced academic degree allowing you to explore a selection of legal issues in more depth

 What is an LLM?

-It's an opportunity to study a particular area of law in more detail than at undergraduate level.
+An LLM is an opportunity to study a particular area of law in more detail than at undergraduate level.

 The part-time, two-year option is usually chosen by solicitors returning to work, while recent graduates tend to opt for a full-time course over two years.